Financial Aid for UK Students Studying in the US

 If you’re a UK student studying in the US, one of the first steps you’ll need to take if you’re seeking financial aid is to fill out the Free Application for Federal Student Aid (FAFSA).
 This form is used by the US Department of Education to determine your eligibility for federal financial aid programs, including grants, loans, and work-study programs.
 You’ll need to provide information about your financial situation, including your income and assets, as well as your parents’ income and assets if you’re considered a dependent student.

-Related Article: Study in UK Istanbul – The Ultimate Guide for International Students
+Related Article: Study Medicine in UK as an International Student

 Grants and Scholarships